MicrosoftDocs/win32/desktop-src/VSS/junction-points.md

 ---
-Description: In Windows Vista and Windows Server 2008, the default locations for user data and system data have changed. ms.assetid: 78679851-91f5-447f-8580-12cbf0323fb8
+description: In Windows Vista and Windows Server 2008, the default locations for user data and system data have changed. ms.assetid: 78679851-91f5-447f-8580-12cbf0323fb8
 title: Junction Points
 ms.topic: article